Jennifer DiNoia: Wicked

 In September 2014, DiNoia was revealed to be the next lead Elphaba in the West End production of Wicked.
 She became the second American to appear as Elphaba in London, following the original lead Idina Menzel, while the United Kingdom became the fourth country that DiNoia had played Elphaba in.
 She officially replaced Kerry Ellis on 27 October 2014, appearing opposite Savannah Stevenson as Glinda.
 Her limited engagement in London came to an end on 31 January 2015, when she was replaced by Elphaba standby Emma Hatton.

 In February 2015 DiNoia joined the 1st national tour of Wicked in Los Angeles, CA for a limited four-week engagement, following the unexpected sudden departure of Elphaba actress Emma Hunton.
 She was part of the tour's final cast, and her run ended on March 15 when the tour closed after almost ten years on the road.

 Following the closure of Wickeds 1st national tour, it was announced that DiNoia would be succeeding Christine Dwyer as temporary lead Elphaba in the Broadway production, at the Gershwin Theatre, starting on March 19, 2015.
 She played the role for 3 weeks until Caroline Bowman returned to the role after a break of almost 2 months.

 On August 1, 2016, she rejoined the Broadway production of Wicked, replacing Rachel Tucker as lead Elphaba.
 She remained with the show until July 29, 2017, and was succeeded by Jackie Burns.
 DiNoia returned to the Broadway production on June 4, 2019, again becoming the standby for Elphaba.

-DiNoia continued to provided standby and emergency cover for Elphaba on Broadway after the post-COVID reopening in September 2021.
+DiNoia continued to provided standby and emergency cover for Elphaba on Broadway after the post-COVID reopening in September 2021, and temporarily took over the role full-time from October to December 2021 while Lindsay Pearce recovered from an injury.
 Alyssa Fox replaced her as standby Elphaba in July 2022.

 Over the Thanksgiving weekend in 2022, DiNoia again stepped into the role of Elphaba as an emergency cover, giving two performances on Saturday, Nov 26 and one on Sunday, Nov 27.
-She again played Elphaba on November 29th.
+She again played Elphaba on November 29.

+She then performed as emergency cover for Elphaba at The Kennedy Center in Washington, D.C. as part of the show's 2nd national tour from December 8-10, 2022.
+These were her last ever performances as Elphaba.